What Are the Major Types of Breast Reconstruction?

 What is Flap Reconstruction?

-In their Connecticut practice, Dr. Fusi & Dr. Craig perform the following types of flap breast reconstruction:
+In their Houston practice, Dr. Fusi & Dr. Craig perform the following types of flap breast reconstruction:

 A SIEA flap is a less common abdominal flap breast reconstruction surgery.
 With a SIEA flap, the superficial inferior epigastric artery (SIEA) is removed along with fat and skin from your lower abdomen, then used to reconstruct your breasts.
 SIEA flap breast reconstruction surgery is also muscle-sparing and is ideal for women who have an excess of tissue below their belly button, though it cannot be performed if you have previously had liposuction or a tummy tuck.